 Landing at ATL, the busiest airport in the world, is not as frustrating as you might anticipate.

 Depending on which airport you land at, or the time of day, you may have to use self-check kiosks before seeing an immigration officer, or you may proceed directly to the officers.
-I’ve used the kiosks plenty of times in Atlanta, but my last few trips were kiosk-free.
+I’ve used the kiosks many times in Atlanta, but my last few trips were kiosk-free.

-After you receive your printout, head over to the next line where you’ll wait to meet an immigration official who may ask you questions about your trip.
-When that’s over, you’ll head to the baggage claim area to pick up your luggage.
-This is required for everybody, folks, so don’t skip it.
+After going through customs and immigration, you’ll head to the baggage claim area to pick up your luggage.
+This is required for everybody, so don’t skip it.

-Before you get to the main terminal, you get to go through security.
+Before you get to the main terminal to find your next flight, you must go through security.
 One.
 More.
 Time.

 Then, happily, onto your gate and final destination.